-This brave and generous person always helped the needy people.
+This brave and generous person always helped needy people.

-During the reign of the Mughal Emperor Jahangir, a jealous Hindu spread a rumor that Dulla Bhatti’s niece was very beautiful and would be credited to the Muslim harem.
+During the reign of the Mughal Emperor Jahangir, a jealous Hindu spread a rumour that Dulla Bhatti's niece was very beautiful and would be credited to the Muslim harem.

 Dulla married her niece to a young Hindu boy in a simple ceremony in the forest.
 There was no priest to chant the sacred mantras in the forest, so he lit the fire keeping in mind the Hindu customs and he composed a song on the occasion himself.
 This song is still sung on the occasion of Lohri.